1 9 7 5 – 1 9 7 6 (USA)

 His loyal but sometimes caustic nurse/receptionist, Miss Tully (Mary Wickes), adds fun.

-Away from his patients, Doc spends his time with longtime wife Annie (Elizabeth Wilson), married daughter Laurie (Judith Kahan), and fussy son-in-law Fred (John Harkins), and hanging out with his pal Happy (Irwin Corey), a confusing but amusing cab driver whose hypochondriac tendencies make him Doc’s perennial patient.
+Away from his patients, Doc spends his time with his longtime wife Annie (Elizabeth Wilson), married daughter Laurie (Judith Kahan), and fussy son-in-law Fred (John Harkins), and hanging out with his pal Happy (Irwin Corey), a confusing but amusing cab driver whose hypochondriac tendencies make him Doc’s perennial patient.

 The first season ran for 25 half-hour episodes.